BIP39 Recovery Tool

 • The only outbound connection is license activation: key + machine ID

-• For maximum safety, activate your license while connected, then disconnect
+• For maximum safety, activate your license while connected, then disconnect from the internet before scanning

 Why No Code Signing Certificate?